rishantenis/rishantenis/README.md

 - 🤔 I’m looking for help with AI projects
 - 💬 Ask me about AI, CNN, RNN, NLP
 - 📫 How to reach me: me: [Linkdin](https://www.linkedin.com/in/rishantenis/)
-- 😄 Pronouns: Md Ruhul Amin(Tanis)
+- 😄 Pronouns: Rishan Hasan Tenis
 - ⚡ Fun fact: Fly To DREAM but it's so far way!